Food banks, the result of ‘existential’ terrorism.

 What does walking inside one feel like for the first time?

 As a youngster my guardian lived through two world wars and was certain man’s inveterate capacity for aggression would lead to a third.
-(She was wrong only in the number of wars greater than the Second World War.)
 Prepared for the worst she still had a few books of food coupons in a top drawer in case life regressed.
-She could remember the first appearance of bananas in Rankin’s the greengrocer and the stir they caused when word went around.
+She could remember the first appearance of bananas in Rankin’s the greengrocer and the stir they caused when word got around.

 Had she lived to this age she most certainly would be shocked at the sight of food ‘banks’ in the high street, let alone the plethora of charity shops.
 She and thousands of others had fought for equality and watched the result of blood sacrifice and heroism gradually form itself into a peace that brought a greater range and choice of everything, but above all nourishing food imported from around the world.